ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

       \addcontentsline{toc}{subsubsection}{\TOCLabelIII \titleCEC}
       - Works best when $n$ is a power of $2$.
 If it isn't, more gates are needed to cap the value at $n$
       - $n = 2^\text{amount of cells}; \text{ amount of cells} = \ceil{\log_2 n}$
+      - The output is encoded as a binary number with a bit stored in each cell (with the first cell being the least significant digit and the last cell being the most significant digit)
       - Diagram of the circuit:
         \vspace{2mm}
         \begin{tikzpicture}[trim left=8.1em]